rajeevtiwari8055/GitHub-Snake-Animation-Guide/README.md

 ---

-## 🎁 Bonus Tip: Watch in Your Preferred Language
+## 🎁 Bonus: Watch in Your Preferred Language

 If you’re finding it hard to follow in English — no worries! 🌍
 You can **choose your own language** and watch the full tutorial in any of the 12 available languages.